 Market Tear/Down: A lot goes on behind the scenes to prepare for market day as well as to wrap things up when the Market closes, such as signage, tables, chairs, and the information booth.
 In addition, this volunteer will be available to assist vendors.
 Some heavy lifting will be involved.
 Commitment: 1-2 hours every third Saturday of the month from November to April in the mornings for the winter market, 1-2 hours every Wednesday from June-September in the evenings for the summer market, or as your schedule allows.
 If you are interested in volunteering, click here.

 Photos help to capture the memories made at the City's various events.
-We can never have enough to use in promotional materials, website, Facebook, etc. Must provide own camera.
+We can never have enough to use in promotional materials, on the website, and in social media posts.
+Must provide own camera.
 Commitment: 1-2 hours at various events throughout the year, or as your schedule allows.
 If you are interested in volunteering, click here.